 Wear Higher Heels

-Another way to sidestep the costs of getting the hem of your dress altered is wearing higher heels.
+Another way to sidestep the costs of getting the hem of your dress altered is by wearing higher heels.
 This works best if your dress is only a few inches too long.
 Having or purchasing the right footwear will be less expensive compared to getting hem alterations.

 Look Around and Ask Around